Proposed Updates

 Since its launch in 2015, the program has supported the adoption of more than 150 vacant lots, helping to foster neighborhood connections, reimagine the potential of underutilized land, and promote environmental awareness.

-This year, our team is working to update and transform Adopt-A-Lot based on feedback from nonprofit organizations, current participants, and engaged residents like you.
+We're working to update and transform Adopt-A-Lot based on feedback and lessons learned from current participants, non-profit organizations, and engaged residents like you.
 Your input is vital and will help shape a more inclusive, flexible, and impactful program.
-To learn more about the program’s origins, see our Vacant Lot Toolkit and Policy Guide (located in the document library on this page).